openscd/open-scd/README.md

 > Try it out at [openscd.github.io](https://openscd.github.io)!

+Make sure your webbrowser has enough free memory! if needed, disable plug-ins and close unused browertabs.

 ## Installation

 In order to install OpenSCD on your local device (only for you), simply visit [openscd.github.io](https://openscd.github.io), click the "Install OpenSCD" button in your address bar (Chrome or Edge on desktop) or click the "Add OpenSCD to home screen" notification in any mobile browser.